CNelias/CategoricalTimeSeries.jl/docs/Data_clustering.md

 > **Parameters**:

 >>* **data** ([Array{Any,1}](https://docs.julialang.org/en/v1/base/arrays/)): 1-D Array containing input categorical time-series.
 >>* **type** ([String](https://docs.julialang.org/en/v1/manual/strings/)): type of context to use.
 Possible values are "nn" or "an".
 Defaults to "nn" (for *next neighbor*).
 This means, if data = ["a","b","c","a","b"], the "nn" context vector y is ["b","c","a","b"].
-Chosing "an" (for adjacent neighbors) not only includes the next neighbor but also the previous neighbor, every element of y is then a tuple of previous and next neihbor.
+Chosing "an" (for adjacent neighbors) not only includes the next neighbor but also the previous neighbor, every element of y is then a tuple of previous and next neighbor.

 > **Returns**: `y`, associated context to `data`.